 Credit for Military Training: Ozarka awards appropriate prior learning credit based on recommendations published by the American Council on Education.
-Students must submit an Army/ACE Registry Transcript or equivalent documentation to the Office of the Registrar for evaluation of credit to be awarded.
+Students must submit an ACE Registry or Joint Service Transcript (JST) Registry Transcript or equivalent documentation to the Office of the Registrar for evaluation of credit to be awarded.